 Data isn't being pushed into Power BI.

-This section describes how to create and push data into the three primary types of real-time datasets that you can use in real-time streaming.
+This section describes how to create and push data into the three primary types of real-time semantic models that you can use in real-time streaming.

-You can push data into a dataset by using the following methods:
+You can push data into a semantic model by using the following methods:

 - The Power BI REST APIs